ravi929-cmd/berkely-assessment/task4-ec2-security/README.md

 ### 2. MOdify variables.tf variables.

   You will three variables in ther
-  1. VPC_ID - Navigate to AWS console, VPC, there will be atleast one VPC per AWS account managed by AWS itself, copy that VPC ID and pass to this variable._
+  1. VPC_ID - Navigate to AWS console, VPC, there will be atleast one VPC per AWS account managed by AWS itself, copy that VPC ID and pass to this variable.
-  2. public__subnets_id - Public subnets will be available under default VPC, Take atleast Two subnets and pass to this variables as a lIst.ALB needs atleast two public subnets._
+  2. public__subnets_id - Public subnets will be available under default VPC, Take atleast Two subnets and pass to this variables as a lIst.ALB needs atleast two public subnets.
   3. windows_ami - Pass the same ami ID , You used in ""task2-ec2/variables.tf".
-As we aregoing to attach ALB atrget group to it."_
+As we aregoing to attach ALB atrget group to it.
  That's it.
 Click save and Initialize Terraform.

 Once done, save it and head to start terraform.